The online editorial and curatorial project for systems, non-

 Color requires a vessel.
 Bands, stripes, and diagonals are among the most neutral shapes available to me.
 In visual experience, we expect symmetry.
 A centre is established when two main structural lines cross.
 It becomes the basis for subjective action, spreading energy equally through the visual field, because the viewer’s glance coincides with the axis of perspective.
 To counteract this element of stability, less predictable breaks along a line can be employed to induce a state of unrest.

-Of all of the visual elements, color is the most unstable factor, depending on its
+Of all of the visual elements, colour is the most unstable factor, depending on its

 placement, size, and quantity.
 Whereas shapes always hold their identity -